Michigan Elementary Provisional Certificate

 - Special Education, Cognitive Impairment and Learning Disabled/Elementary major.** Contact Department of Special Education and Literacy Studies to determine acceptable minors and desired level of preparation.

-***Speech Pathology and Audiology majors are certified upon successful completion of the master’s degree in speech pathology and audiology.
+Notes: **Special Education majors require admission to Special Education Curriculum.
+Music majors and Art majors require admission to College of Fine Arts. ***Speech Pathology and Audiology majors are certified upon successful completion of the master’s degree in speech pathology and audiology.

-Elementary and Elementary with Early Childhood Curricula
+Elementary and Early Childhood Curricula

 Students selecting these curricula are required to:

 - minor in two of these subjects by taking additional courses, and

 - complete the appropriate professional education minor, either the Elementary Professional Education minor or the Early Childhood Professional Education minor.